 There may be opportunities to acquire valuable European experience by working or conducting research abroad during your degree or shortly afterwards.
 It is possible to do this in the summer period with an Erasmus+ grant working on your dissertation or as a recent graduate.
 In order to qualify your Erasmus+ traineeship must be a minimum of two months.

-As a graduate of this course, you will have job opportunities in the nuclear industry, a growing international industry.
+As a graduate of this course, you will have job opportunities in the nuclear industry, a growing and international sector.

-The course will also naturally lead into further study, such as completion of a PhD.
+The course will also naturally lead into further study, such as completing a PhD.